arjumandfatima/The-Stack-Overflow-Recommendations-Dataset-SORD-A-Large-Scale-Curated-Recommendations-Dataset-/README.md

 ## How to cite the package
 Fatima, Arjumand; Maqbool, Onaiza (2025).
 Stack Overflow Recommendations Dataset (SORD) - Version 1.0 based on Stack Overflow Data Dump - October 2025. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.30948506.v1<br>
-## Data Accessibility
+## $${\color{red}Accessibility}
-$${\color{red}Owing to the large size of the dataset including replication package and additional metadata, we have not uploaded the data on GitHub.
-This repository just explains the package while the data is available on Figshare.}$$
+Owing to the large size of the dataset including replication package and additional metadata, we have not uploaded the data on GitHub.
+This repository just explains the package while the data is available on Figshare.
 ## Data Dump Used
 We have utilized the quarterly updated Stack Overflow data dump published in October 2025 which is described below.